mibur1/psy111/book/GLM/0_Introduction.md

   name: python3
 ---

-# W5 - General Linear Model
+# W5 - General Linear Model (GLM)

-In the previous statistics lecture you learnt about the General Linear Model (GLM).
-The approach for your first statistical model differs from testing your null hypothesis.
-Instead of just rejecting or accepting the null hypothesis after defining the aproppiate significance level and statistical test, it´s more of an interactive analysis with GLMs.
+In the previous statistics lecture, you were introduced to the General Linear Model (GLM), a flexible approach for modeling relationships between variables.
+Unlike traditional hypothesis testing, where you simply reject or accept the null hypothesis based on a predefined significance level, GLMs allow for a more interactive and nuanced analysis of data.

-In todays Seminar we will have a look at the following content
+In today’s seminar, we will recap and explore the following key concepts:

-1. Multiple linear Regression
+1. **Multiple Linear Regression:** Extending simple linear regression to model the relationship between one dependent variable and multiple independent variables.
-2. Correlation
+2. **Correlation:** Measuring the strength and direction of the relationship between two continuous variables.
-3. Partial Correlation
+3. **Partial Correlation:** Understanding the relationship between two variables while controlling for the influence of other variables.

-After that you can try out your new skills on a dataset about diabetes and its risk factors.
+After covering these concepts, you’ll have the opportunity to apply your new skills to a dataset related to diabetes and its risk factors.